 - Brand Loyalty – Differentiates you from other organizations and builds brand loyalty

 - Authority – Having a community can position you as an expert in your niche and gives you plenty of opportunities to do a case study.

 - Understand Your Audience – A community gives you the chance to learn about your audience, what they need from you or your company, and how you can contribute to their well-being.

 - Scale – A strong community is a good way to scale a startup or small business.

 - Recognition – Building an online community is a fantastic way to recognize a group of people with common interests and shine a light on your mission or cause.

-- Belonging – Gives those people who are already in your community a sense of belonging (Consider giving these people an admin or moderator role in your online community so they can answer questions for you and help you grow your business or community (or outsource this to a VA).)
+- Belonging – It gives those people who are already in your community a sense of belonging.
+(Consider giving these people an admin or moderator role in your online community so they can answer questions for you and help you grow your business or community (or outsource this to a VA).)

 - Retention – Community drives retention.
 Not only do we buy from people we like and share our values, but we tend to stick around once we have found those people, especially when there is a group of other like-minded people with which we can feel connected.